Was it a Fake?

 Comparison of Project KTM to other Kroll Reports from that Era.

-Genuine Kroll report as opposed to Kenya’s Project KTM you can also view this page as a PDF file
+For a higher resolution of this see: a Genuine Kroll report as opposed to Kenya’s Project KTM you can also view this page as a PDF file

 Project KTM 2004 Front Page Genuine Kroll Report 2004 Front Page